stackitcloud/stackit-cli/docs/stackit_opensearch_credentials_describe.md

 ## stackit opensearch credentials describe

-Get details of credentials of an OpenSearch instance
+Shows details of credentials of an OpenSearch instance

 ### Synopsis

-Get details of credentials of an OpenSearch instance.
+Shows details of credentials of an OpenSearch instance.
 The password will be shown in plain text in the output.

 ```
 stackit opensearch credentials describe CREDENTIALS_ID [flags]